UM-LPM/GIANT/docs/GIANT_bombclash_problem_domain.md

 # BombClash Problem Domain
-The BombClash problem domain is a strategic simulation where agents interact within a maze-like environment.
+The **BombClash problem domain** is a **multi-agent** environment, inspired by the [Bomberland multi-agent AI competition](https://github.com/CoderOneHQ/bomberland), where agents interact within a maze-like environment.
 The agents' primary objective is to place bombs strategically, destroy obstacles, avoid damage from explosions, and eliminate or outlast other agents.
 This problem domain involves handling various game mechanics such as power-ups, health management, bomb placement, and agent movement.
 It is typically used to train agents in decision-making and survival tactics in a dynamic and competitive environment.

 <center><img src="/docs/images/bombClashProblemDomain/bombClash_problem_domain_main.png" alt="BombClash" width="600"/></center>